tzapu/WiFiManager/README.md

 # WiFiManager
 ## DEVELOPMENT Version

-ESP8266 WiFi Connection manager with fallback web configuration portal
+Espressif ESPx WiFi Connection manager with fallback web configuration portal

 :warning: This Documentation is out of date, see notes below